 30 Informational Writing Prompts to Help Students Learn About the World Around Us — A journal isn’t only just a safe place for a student to reflect on their thoughts and feelings – it can also be a powerful tool that enables a student to learn more about what’s happening in the world around them.

-Whether a student has already learned about a given topic or has to research it in order to find the answer to a question, journaling encourages kids to pay attention to important details and explore the “why” behind the facts they’ve been taught.
+Whether a student has already learned about a given topic or has to research it to find the answer to a question, journaling encourages kids to pay attention to important details and explore the “why” behind the facts they’ve been taught.

 In these informational writing prompts, students are encouraged to research the topics presented and to form their own thoughts and reflections based on the facts they’ve learned.